-A remote power monitor may be installed in select coaches and allows for continuous visual indication of source voltage and load current or diagnostics.
+A remote power monitor may be installed in select coaches and allows for continuous visual indication of coaches and allows for continuous visual indication of source voltage and load current or diagnostics.

 If the ATS fails to close the contactor or transfer when expected, check the 40450 display to see if an error message is displayed.
 The screen will flash an error message for that failure such as "Loss of Ground", "High Volt", or "Reverse Polarity".
 The error condition must be corrected in order for the transfer switch to function correctly.
 Refer to the table on the following page for help in troubleshooting these conditions.